 Read also worked on previous projects for others in the past.
 The first thing Read painted in Alpine was the West Texas themed mural near the Crystal Bar entrance.
 It was then owned by Larry McAllister in the spring of … Continue reading

-The Cattle Drive Mural was completed in 2015 and reflects the region’s ranching heritage on the current KishMish Plaza, but the calendar image came from an actual calendar Alpine Lumberyard used to produce when it was there in the 1950s.
+The Cattle Drive Mural was completed in 2015 and reflects the region’s ranching heritage on the current KishMish Plaza, but the calendar image came from an actual calendar Alpine Lumber produced during the 1950s.
+Alpine Lumber started in this location … Continue reading

 Blackman enlisted the help of Read and local volunteers to paint what would be the first of the six murals.
 The Mercado Mural came next in 2014 at the Big Bend Wool and Mohair on Murphy Street.
 Located in the … Continue reading